DaliaRefaat/in-solution/README.md

 # in-solution

-I created this project with HTML & CSS & JS to stimulate an interface of a site that collects and fundraises money for community important meanings such as aiding the needy.
+A project created using HTML, CSS, and JS for a site that collects and generates funds for community-important causes such as assisting the needy.
+I made all of the vectors on the site, including the SVG logos.
+More information can be found in the documentation file.
-All the site's vectors, such as the SVG logos in the image folder, were created by me. view documentation file for more info